chrstnb/prezo/PITCHME.md

 - interned at google this past summer

 - started programming about a year ago (though I wish I'd started sooner!)

+---
+## Why you should try programming
+- **There are tons of applications in every field**; you can use it in areas you're passionate about even if they're not not directly in the realm of technology